izzad2413/sustainable_ota/README.md

 ## Overview

 Tourism, a trillion-dollar industry, significantly impacts global Gross Domestic Product (GDP) and comprises about 7% of all exports, driving socio-economic development.
-However, it also contributes over 8% of global Green House Gases (GHG) emissions, with emissions rising annually (WTTC, 2023).
+However, it also contributes over 8% of global Green House Gases (GHG) emissions, with emissions rising annually.
 Malaysia, a key tourist destination, leverages tourism as a vital economic driver, contributing RM 102 billion to GDP and creating 3.562 million jobs in 2019 (MOTAC, 2020).
-Emphasizing sustainable tourism, Malaysia's National Tourism Policy (NTP) aligns with the United Nation (UN) Sustainable Development Goals (SDGs), promoting ecotourism and responsible practices.
+Emphasizing sustainable tourism, Malaysia's National Tourism Policy (NTP) aligns with the United Nations (UN) Sustainable Development Goals (SDGs), promoting ecotourism and responsible practices.

 ## Problem Statement